szabgab/wis-python-course-2024-11/README.md

 or those of [2024 spring semester](https://github.com/szabgab/wis-python-course-2024-04).

 The idea of the project is that you write something that is going to be useful for you beyond the course. e.g. There is some manual work in your lab and this project will automate it.
-It can be also a tool to help you with your research. etc.
+It can be also a tool to help you with your research. etc. It can also be useful in your private life. e.g. we had projects trying to register for visa applications at the USA embasy and also games.

-How to submit your proposal:
+**How to submit your proposal?**

 * Create a separate repository for the project.
 Its name should reflect the project: (e.g. Gene-Amplification-and-SNP-Analysis) and not the the course.
 If someone looks at this repository they should see it as a real application and not "some stuff you wrote just to get the grade".